IIAndrewII/TMDB-Movie-Database-Analysis/README.md

 # Investigate The Movie Database (TMDB)
-This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+This data set contains information about 10,000 movies collected from The Movie Database (TMDB), including user ratings and revenue.

 We will answer the folowing questions: